Cook County Cannabis Development Grant - Frequently Asked Questions

 When will I know whether I have been selected to receive an award?

-The grant review process will begin immediately after the application period ends.
-Cook County will notify all applicants of the status of their applications by late summer.
+The Grant Administrator is finalizing the review of applications.
+Cook County aims to notify all applicants of the status of their applications by the end of September 2024.

 What conditions apply if my business is selected to receive a grant?

-Each grantee will be required to execute a grant agreement with Cook County that establishes their obligations related to receiving a CCC Development Grant.
+Each grantee will be required to execute a grant agreement with Cook County that establishes its obligations related to receiving a CCC Development Grant.
 Grantees’ obligations will include:

 • Making no changes to the ownership structure that is in place at the time of the grant application for six (6) months following distribution of the grant award.